2022-cs244/2022-cs244.github.io/deliverables/design-challenge.md

 #### Network Monitoring System

+#### Data Streaming Aggregation

 # The Prize

 We will invite some members from the networking community to the final presentations & demonstration day.
-These invited guests will serve as judges along with the instructors to decide upon the best group project.
+These invited guests will serve as judges along with the instructors to decide upon the best final project.
 The winning group will have the opportunity to present their demo at the [P4 Workshop in Cambridge, UK](https://p4.org/events/2018-09-24-p4-eu-workshop/).

 # Submission